strimzi/strimzi.github.io/_posts/2024-03-20-strimzi-kraft-migration.md

 The Strimzi operator provides you a semi-automated process which needs just a few manual steps to update an annotation to migrate your cluster.
 Together with a GitOps approach you could easily migrate multiple cluster at the time.

-If it is about testing on a development environment or a production one, let us know your experience about migrating your cluster with Strimzi.
+Let us know your experience with the migration of your cluster with Strimzi.
 Your feedback is very welcome!